Assessing the validity of the Born-Oppenheimer approximation in potential models for doubly heavy hadrons: Introduction

-In the past years, the BOA ~\cite{Born:1927rpw} has been widely employed to investigate doubly heavy hadrons (see, e.g., Refs.~\cite{Juge:1999ie,Braaten:2014qka,Bicudo:2015vta,Bicudo:2016ooe,Maiani:2019cwl,Bruschini:2023zkb,Berwein:2024ztx,Braaten:2024stn,Braaten:2024tbm,Grinstein:2024rcu,Liu:2025jyn,Germani:2025mos,Kang:2025xqm}).
+In the past years, the BOA~\cite{Born:1927rpw} has been widely used in the study of doubly heavy hadrons.
+On the one hand, this methodology has been rigorously formulated and extensively studied within QCD-based approaches in Refs.~\cite{Juge:1999ie,Braaten:2014qka,Bicudo:2015vta,Bicudo:2016ooe,Bruschini:2023zkb,Berwein:2024ztx,Braaten:2024stn,Braaten:2024tbm}.
+On the other hand, the BOA has also been implemented within potential models (see, e.g., Refs..~\cite{Maiani:2019cwl,Grinstein:2024rcu,Liu:2025jyn,Germani:2025mos,Kang:2025xqm} ), where effective potentials are employed to describe the dynamics of doubly heavy hadrons.
 In Refs.~\cite{Maiani:2019cwl,Liu:2025jyn}, for instance, the BOA was applied to study doubly heavy baryons and tetraquarks.
 The mass of the $\Xi_{cc}$ obtained in Ref.~\cite{Maiani:2019cwl} agrees with the measured value of $\Xi_{cc}^{++}(3612)$, and Ref.~\cite{Liu:2025jyn} further suggests that the observed $T_{cc}^{+}(3875)$ is a good candidate for the $cc\bar{n}\bar{n}$ tetraquark state with quantum numbers $(I,J^P)=(0,1^+)$.
 However, in both works, the confining interaction between the heavy and light quarks was not fully incorporated.
 Since confinement plays a crucial role in determining heavy–light separations, omitting part of this interaction introduces non-negligible uncertainties into the predicted masses.
 Moreover, their results rely on an extra adjustable parameter $R_0$ to constrain the estimated masses.
 A complete treatment of the heavy–light confining interaction, without introducing additional parameters, is therefore essential for obtaining reliable predictions for doubly heavy systems.

 The BOA was originally developed in nonrelativistic quantum mechanics to describe molecules, where light electrons move in the field of much heavier nuclei.
 By effectively separating the motions of the light and heavy degrees of freedom, the two parts can be treated independently and solved sequentially.
 This approach provides an accurate description of systems such as the hydrogen molecule and the hydrogen molecular ion~\cite{pauling1928application}.
 Its success relies on the fact that the proton mass is approximately 1800 times larger than the electron mass.
 In contrast, for doubly charm hadronic states the situation is markedly different: the constituent mass of the $c$ quark is only about five times that of the $n$ (i.e., $u$ or $d$) quark.
 This significant difference naturally raises the question of whether the BOA can be reliably applied to determine the properties of doubly heavy hadrons, an issue that requires careful examination.
 Moreover, the selection of basis functions within the BOA framework can lead to discernible variations in the numerical results.
 In molecular physics, Slater-type functions (STFs) are generally preferred over Gaussian-type functions (GTFs), due to their superior capability in reproducing the finite slope behavior of wave functions at short distances, and they also represent the exact solutions to the hydrogen atom problem \cite{szabo2012modern}.
 Nevertheless, the applicability and efficiency of STFs within the realm of hadron physics, where Gaussian type functions are conventionally favored for their rapid long-range suppression.
 This potential discrepancy warrants a systematic comparative study.